burtonageo/bvh_anim/Readme.md

 This library aims to be the primary `bvh` parser in the Rust ecosystem, and aims to correctly parse a wide variety of `bvh` files.
 If you have a file which does not parse correctly, please report a bug.
+Parsing should always return an error on failure and never panic.

 ## License